underhillanna/PhotosynQ-Documentation/README.md

 ### Firmware

-The firmware folder contains individual files for each command, unsing the command as a filename `command.json`.
+The firmware folder contains individual files for each command, using the command as a filename `command.json`.
 Use the following command generate a template file for a new command.

 ```shell
 node index.js cmd --new <command>